Devolution to the North of England: Regional devolution

 As well as devolution to the North of England as a whole, there have also been proposals for devolution to regions within the North.
+When Boris Johnson became Prime Minister in 2019, he promised to devolve powers in the north while in office.
+Specifically to devolve powers in Hull, Manchester, Liverpool, Leeds, Sheffield and Newcastle as part of the Northern Powerhouse.

 Yorkshire

 Due both to its size and regional identity, there has existed a Yorkshire Devolution movement, promoting a regionalist form of government for Yorkshire.
 In 2014, the Yorkshire First Party, later rebranded as the Yorkshire Party, was founded.
 In recent years, some devolved institutions have been set up in parts of Yorkshire, but none exist across the whole region.

-Currently South Yorkshire and West Yorkshire both have devolved Combined Authorities, with the Sheffield City Region and West Yorkshire Combined Authorities set up in 2014, as well as the Tees Valley Combined Authority covering parts of North Yorkshire.
+Currently South Yorkshire, West Yorkshire and North Yorkshire have devolved Combined Authorities, with the Sheffield City Region and West Yorkshire Combined Authorities set up in 2014, as well as the Tees Valley Combined Authority covering parts of North Yorkshire.
 There has also been a campaign for a single "One Yorkshire" Combined Authority and elected Mayor, covering the entirety of Yorkshire.
 This was supported eighteen of the twenty two Yorkshire local authorities, as well as Dan Jarvis, Mayor of the Sheffield City Region; Sheffield and Rotherham councils preferred the South Yorkshire alternative, whilst several North Yorkshire councils were already part of the Tees Valley Combined Authority.
 A proposal was submitted to the government in March 2018, but was rejected by the government in February 2019.
-Subsequent to the rejection of the One Yorkshire Combined Authority, despite support continuing for it, new proposals have been made for an East Yorkshire and North Yorkshire Combined Authority.
+Subsequent to the rejection of the One Yorkshire Combined Authority, despite support continuing for it, new proposals have been made for an East Yorkshire and Combined Authority.